sitewhere/sitewhere-documentation/docs/guide/api/java/assignment-api/README.md

 ### Creating an Scheduled Job for a Device Assignment

-The followin example creates a `ScheduledJob` for a `DeviceAssignment`.
+The following example creates a `ScheduledJob` for a `DeviceAssignment`.

 ```java
 String token = "e2ce4ffe-2d9c-4103-b519-1e07c58a2886"; // GUID for the DeviceAssignment